iamericanartist/Node-DDA-Relational-Databases-SQL-Queries/SQLQUERIES.md

 ```

 **15 Provide a query that shows the total number of tracks in each playlist.
-The Playlist name should be include on the resultant table.**
+The Playlist name should be included on the resultant table.**
 ```
+SELECT Playlist.Name AS "Playlist Name", COUNT(PlaylistTrack.TrackId) AS "Total Tracks" FROM PlaylistTrack JOIN Playlist ON PlaylistTrack.PlaylistId = Playlist.PlaylistId GROUP BY Playlist.Name
 ```
+12 rows returned

 **16 Provide a query that shows all the Tracks, but displays no IDs.
 The resultant table should include the Album name, Media type and Genre.**
 ```
+SELECT Track.Name AS "Track", Album.Title AS "Album", MediaType.Name AS "Media Type", Genre.Name AS "Genre" FROM Track JOIN Album ON Track.AlbumId = Album.AlbumId
+JOIN MediaType ON Track.MediaTypeId = MediaType.MediaTypeId
+JOIN Genre ON Track.GenreId = Genre.GenreId
+ORDER BY Album.Title
 ```
+3503 rows returned

 **17 Provide a query that shows all Invoices but includes the # of invoice line items.**
 ```